Behind the Designs of our Spring Collection

 The Crawford continues in the footsteps of the Lauretta’s iconic Art Deco styling with its eye-catching design.
 Pairing contrasting materials “is something I love doing,” says Sue.
 The mix of ebonised solid oak and high-quality metalwork brings warmth to interiors while also infusing a space with a modern touch.
 Crawford has an asymmetrical aesthetic with its elegantly tapered legs, four of which stand at the front, and two at the back.
 This really enhances what is, overall, a simple and minimalist design.
 You can find similar style shaping our brand-new Eldora Console Table, too.

 Solomon Coffee Table

-We have added several oak coffee tables to the collection that “perform the same function, but have a totally different attitudes,” says Sue.
+We have added several oak coffee tables to the range that “perform the same function, but have totally different attitudes,” says Sue.
 “I love oak.
 It’s reliable, strong and interesting.
 The Solomon was designed by taking a classic barley twist and scaling it right up into oversized proportions.”
-The barley-twist detail was hugely popular in the 17th century; and allowing this striking styles such as these to resurface with a modern spin is something we love to do at OKA.
-The name stems from the original inspiration for the barley twist style, which was influenced by the spiraling pillars in Solomon’s Temple, built in 700BC.
-The curvaceous, chunky legs lend a playful, sculptural touch, further enhanced by the double-bullnose edge detail and concave ends of the tabletop.
+The barley-twist detail was hugely popular in the 17th century; allowing striking styles such as these to resurface with a modern spin is something we love to do at OKA.
+The name stems from the original inspiration for the barley twist style, which was influenced by the spiralling pillars in Solomon’s Temple, built in 700BC.
+The curvaceous chunky legs lend a playful, sculptural touch, further enhanced by the double-bullnose edge detail and concave ends of the tabletop.

 Filippo Linen Sofa